 In today’s rapidly growing and continually shifting healthcare industry, running a medical practice requires loans and financing options that work best for solving problems promptly.
 If you aren’t in any rush, then a long-term medical practice loan or a Small Business Administration (SBA) loan, such as the 7(s) Small Loan or SBA Express Loan, will be the best options to explore.
-However, when time is of the essence, these products might not be the right option for you, because they can take weeks to gain approval for and begin funding your medical practice.
+However, when time is of the essence, these products might not be the right option because they can take weeks to gain approval and begin funding your medical practice.

 Most Common Reasons Why Medical Practices Need Money Fast

 Here are a few reasons why medical practice business loans are necessary.